 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.

-Net Position
+Fund Net Position

-Equity in the government-wide statement of net position and the proprietary fund is displayed in three categories: 1) net investment in capital assets, 2) restricted, and 3) unrestricted.
+Fund Net Position in the government-wide statement of net position and the proprietary fund is displayed in three categories: 1) net investment in capital assets, 2) restricted, and 3) unrestricted.
 Invested in capital assets, net of related debt consists of capital assets reduced by accumulated depreciation and by any outstanding debt incurred to acquire, construct, or improve those assets.
 Restricted net position is reported when there are legal limitations imposed on their use by Village legislation or external restrictions by other governments, creditors, or grantors.
 Unrestricted net position consists of all net position that does not meet the definition of either of the other two components.

-Fund Equity
+Fund Balance